Should You Combine Live Bands with EDM at Your Next Event?

 Understanding how to use your band and DJ combination is important though.
 Some people prefer to let the DJ wait it out until later in the event to make sure the party really takes off, while others alternate between the band and DJ and interchange them during the event.
 Cost is also a factor.
 Having two forms of entertainment at one event will cost more.
 DJs tend to be less expensive than live bands, and the length of your event will be a factor.
 A wedding reception might require your band to play for a few hours before the DJ starts.

-Should You Combine Live Bands With Edm At Your Event?
+Should you Combine Live Bands with EDM at Your Event?

 Conclusion